project-koku/koku/docs/source/nise.rst

 Note: tags in this file are akin to user defined tags in AWS
 Note: If you don't set cost and rate, the generated cost and rate would be random each day.

-There are example yamls are in the nise repo.
+There example yamls are in the nise repo.

 =============
 List of flags